Ethnic and religious composition of Austria-Hungary: Languages

 In the Austrian Empire (Cisleithania), the census of 1911 recorded Umgangssprache, everyday language.
 Jews and those using German in offices often stated German as their Umgangssprache, even when having a different Muttersprache.
 The Istro-Romanians were counted as Romanians.

-In the Kingdom of Hungary (Transleithania), the census was based primarily on mother tongue, 48.1% of the total population spoke Hungarian as their native language.
-Not counting autonomous Croatia-Slavonia, more than 54.4% of the inhabitants of the Kingdom of Hungary were native speakers of Hungarian.
-This included also the Jews (around 5% of the population), as mostly they were Hungarian-speaking (the Yiddish speakers were recorded as German).
+In the Kingdom of Hungary (Transleithania), the 1910 census was based on mother tongue.
+According to the census, 54.4% of the inhabitants of Hungary were recorded to speak Hungarian as their native language.
+This number included the Jewish ethnic group (around 5% of the population) who were overwhelmingly Hungarian-speaking (the Jews tending to declare German as mother tongue due to the immigration of Jews of Yiddish/German mother tongue).